semji/reputationvip.github.io/_posts/2015-08-14-symfony2-load-fixtures-thanks-to-behat.md

 ## Current ways to write fixtures

-They are two main ways to write symfony2 fixtures.
+There are two main ways to write symfony2 fixtures.

 Write your entities directly in PHP :